idibidiart/the-great-api-masher/README.md

 The overall proposal is to make UI development more agile by leveraging GraphQL, an open source spec and implementation from Facebook, to implement data flow and runtime state derivation using a declarative paradigm, leaving the UI a thin I/O layer, with only the behaviors required for interactivity.

 Ultimately, UI components may be generated from the GraphQL schema as suggestions to UI developers, which can be customized by them and/or the designers.
-The idea is to ultimately generate 80% of code involved in developing a front-end app, starting with the data, and leveraging both GraphQL's declarative paradigm as well as interactive CLI tools, while also supporting fully manual --yet evolved-- app development, i.e. no lock-in.
+The idea is to ultimately generate 80% of code involved in developing a front-end app, starting with the data, and leveraging both GraphQL's declarative paradigm as well as interactive CLI tools, while also supporting fully manual --yet evolved-- app development with no lock-in.

 The philosophy employed here is to tackle the essential complexity of the task of building highly maintainable and highly performant apps, using a principled approach centered around use of declarative data flow and keeping business logic out of the UI while at the same time eliminating self-inflicted, incidental complexity.